Ryan Farquhar: 2011

 2011 saw a mixed season for Farquhar.
-On the notable side, Ryan signed both fellow Irishman Adrian Archibald and Hungarian Sandor Bitter to campaign for the KMR Kawasaki squad.
+On the notable side, he signed both fellow Irishman Adrian Archibald and Hungarian Sandor Bitter to campaign for the KMR Kawasaki squad.
 The move saw Bitter campaign a Superstock-spec Kawasaki ZX-10R at the three International road races – the North West 200, Isle of Man TT and Ulster Grand Prix – in the Superbike and Superstock races.

-Farquhar got his 2011 road racing season underway in perfect style when he dominated the Ian Watson Trophy races at Oliver's Mount, Scarborough.
-Farquhar won all 7 races that he started including the feature trophy race for the fourth consecutive year.

-This was followed up by Farquhar getting his Irish road race season off to a fantastic start when he dominated the Cookstown 100 road races, winning all five races he started, taking the honours in the Grand Final, Open, Supersport 600, 450 and Super Twin races.
+In 2011, Farquhar won all seven races he started at the Ian Watson Trophy races at Oliver's Mount, Scarborough, including the feature trophy race for the fourth consecutive year.
+This was followed up by Farquhar winning all five races of the Cookstown 100 road races he started, taking the honours in the Grand Final, Open, Supersport 600, 450 and Super Twin races.

 The winning vein continued with a double victory at the Tandragee 100 road races.
 However, his winning start to the season was tempered with disappointment at the North West 200, which saw Farquhar suffering one of his worst meetings in years.
-Ryan had been hoping to put on a strong showing around the 8.9-mile circuit but all he had to show for his efforts was a 7th place in the Supersport race.
+Ryan had been hoping to put on a strong showing around the 8.9-mile circuit but all he had to show for his efforts was a seventh place in the Supersport race.

-A security alert and worsening weather conditions meant a lengthy delay to proceedings but eventually the Superbikes came to the line and with another good start, Ryan slotted into second behind Michael Dunlop.
+A security alert and worsening weather conditions meant a lengthy delay to proceedings but eventually the Superbikes came to the line and with another good start, Farquhar slotted into second behind Michael Dunlop.
 The duo exchanged positions on the run to Magherabuoy before Alastair Seeley hit the front.
 As the newly formed trio passed through Dhu Varren, Farquhar lost the back end twice and he was lucky to stay on.
-Unbeknown to him, the bike had sprung an oil leak although the bike was still running at full power but further along the coast road, Ryan realised something was wrong and he pulled off the course as soon as it was safe to do so and his race was over.
+Unbeknown to him, the bike had sprung an oil leak although the bike was still running at full power but further along the coast road, Farquhar realised something was wrong and he pulled off the course as soon as it was safe to do so and his race was over.
 The race was subsequently stopped and a clear up process begun but with rain continuing to fall, the organisers were unable to make the track safe for racing and the decision was ultimately made to abandon the rest of the meeting.